Louisiana Considered

 Louisiana Considered brings you in-depth news and lively conversations about the stories that matter most to South Louisiana.

-The news magazine airs Monday through Friday at noon and features the region's top journalists, newsmakers and artists from South Louisiana.
+The news magazine airs Monday through Friday at noon and features top journalists, newsmakers and artists from the region.
 The show is produced by the WWNO and WRKF newsrooms and airs in both New Orleans and Baton Rouge.

 To subscribe to the podcast: